 Make the best of what you’ve got

 Jack and Carolyn’s garden is just 12 square metres.
-They’re opening it for Faversham Open Gardens for the first time this year.
+They opened it for Faversham Open Gardens & Garden Market Day last year.
 It is brimming with delightful, low-budget small garden ideas.

 When they moved into their 1980s house four years ago, there was a large cypress right in the middle of the garden.
 And there was nothing else.